Peterpiotr/siguren-documentation/docs/source/operation/recovery/manual-service-brake-backup.rst

 		Order lowering

-	1. Progressively release the motor brake using the provided :mechpart:`Brake Release Tool`, until the load starts to rotate the barrel.
+	1. Progressively release the motor brake using the provided Brake Release Tool, until the load starts to rotate the barrel.

 	.. figure:: /_img/backup/manual-open-hoist-brake.png
 		:figwidth: 100 %